This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 2. The Company shall disclose in the application form and explicitly in the sanction letter, the rate of interest and the approach for gradation of risk and rationale for charging different rate of interest to different categories of borrowers.

-3.The rate of interest is annualised rates so that the borrower is aware of the exact rates that will be charged to the account.
+4. The Company shall also mention the annualized rates so as to make the borrower aware of the exact rates that would be charged to the account.
 The customer is given a copy of sanction letter which has all loan conditions for transparency.
-The sanction letter clearly defines the rate of interest, penal rate of interest in case of delays etc. STFL follows ceiling of Annualised interest rates not exceeding 32% p.a. and processing charges not exceeding 10% on loan amount.
+The sanction letter clearly defines the rate of interest, penal rate of interest in case of delays etc. STFL follows ceiling of interest rates not exceeding 32% p.a. and Document charges not exceeding 2.50% of the Loan amount.

 VII.
 GENERAL